blackk18/bash-snake/README.md

 > and stategic game genres.
 Feel the taste of adrenaline by moving the snake
 > in four cardinal diractions.
 Hunt and capture the food scattered around
 > the board.
 Brace yourself for many hours of unforgettable play.
 Make
-> decisions and see how the consequences affect the plot of the game
+> decisions and see how the consequences affect the plot of the game.
+> :)

 # How to play